Weighing stars from birth to death: mass determination methods across the HRD: Direct method: dynamical masses

-The situation improves in the case of binary Central Stars of Planetary Nebulae (CSPNe\footnote{A regularly updated catalogue of binary CSPNe is mantained by David Jones and can be found at \url{http://www.drdjones.net/bcspn/.}}).
+The situation improves in the case of binary Central Stars of Planetary Nebulae (CSPNe\footnote{A regularly updated catalogue of binary CSPNe is maintained by David Jones and can be found at \url{http://www.drdjones.net/bcspn/}.}).
 Some CSPNe are known to be part of close binary systems.
 Due to the small sizes of these systems several of them show eclipses, reflection effects or ellipsoidal modulations that can help to constrain the inclination of the systems through photometry and modelling of their lightcurve.
-The study of these systems is key for our understanding, and validation, of models of the common envelope stage which is thought to form them \citep[e.g.][]{2005MNRAS.359..315E, 2020arXiv200103337J}, as well as to our understanding of the possible double degenerate progenitors of Type Ia Supernovae \citep{2015Natur.519...63S} --- see, however the recent redetermination of masses by Reindl et al.\ (2020, accepted).
+The study of these systems is key for our understanding, and validation, of models of the common envelope stage which is thought to form them \citep[e.g.,][]{2005MNRAS.359..315E, 2020arXiv200103337J}.
+It also helps in our understanding of the possible double degenerate progenitors of Type Ia Supernovae \citep{2015Natur.519...63S}\footnote{ see, however the recent redetermination of masses by \citet{Reindl:2020}}.
 In Table~\ref{tab:CSPNe} we list known double-lined binary CSPNe that have dynamically measured masses with different methods.
 The main uncertainties in these systems arise from the modelling of the lightcurve, and required irradiation effects, which are needed for an estimation of the inclination of the system.
-Also, as shown by Reindl et al. (2020, accepted), assessment of the contamination by diffuse interstellar absortion bands is required for a proper measurement of radial velocities of hot components.
+Also, as shown by \citet{Reindl:2020}, assessment of the contamination by diffuse interstellar absorption bands is required for a proper measurement of radial velocities of hot components.
 In addition to the double-lined systems listed in Table~\ref{tab:CSPNe} there are other close binary CSPNe systems for which masses can be estimated with the help of different assumptions and models \citep[see][]{2020arXiv200103337J}.
 The situation for wide CSPNe binaries is more complicated.
 Due to the large orbital semi-major axis and long orbital periods, spectroscopic determinations are more complicated and systems do not show lightcurve variations, making the determination of the inclination of the system much less reliable, when possible.
-One of the best mass determinations in such systems is that of NGC\,1514, a double-lined system with precise RV determinations for which the orbital inclination has been deduced from the derived inclination of the surrounding PNe, under the assumption that the axis of symmetry of the PNe lies orthogonal to the orbital plane \citep{2017AA...600L...9J}.
+One of the best mass determinations in such systems is that of the central star of the PN NGC\,1514, BD+30°623.
+This is a double-lined system with precise RV determinations, for which the orbital inclination has been deduced from the derived inclination of the surrounding PNe.
+This was done under the assumption that the axis of symmetry of the PNe lies orthogonal to the orbital plane \citep{2017AA...600L...9J}.